Invest in Crossroads Transition

 Our Organic Garden Areas

 This type of housing is an important need in our area and having a place centrally located between Clinton and Oak Ridge would help single mothers from these two cities and the surrounding areas get their feet back on the ground and headed in the right direction.
 One poor choice or bad experience should not keep them from going to school, getting a decent job, or being a good mother, but not having a place to live could.
-When completed Crossroads Center of Hope will be the only long-term transitional housing and emergency single available in Anderson County.
+When completed Crossroads Center of Hope will be the only long-term transitional/supportive housing available in Anderson County.

 Login